 - Plagiarism includes using the ideas, writings, or work of another person, without proper citation, to complete an academic assignment.
 It can also include submitting projects, papers and other assignments for credit when you have submitted the same assignment for credit in another course.
 The Academic Success Center offers tips for avoiding plagiarism.

 - Fabrication includes falsifying data, information, or citations in completing an academic assignment.
 It also includes providing false or deceptive information to an instructor about completing an assignment.

-Other types of dishonesty are also prohibited.
+Bellevue College also prohibits other types of dishonesty.
 These could include, but are not limited to:

 - Forging, altering, or submitting falsified (fake) documents.
-An example of this would be forging a parent, instructor or counselor signature on registration forms.
+For example, forging a parent, instructor or counselor signature on registration forms

 Resources and Support